 8 – What is the best Disney Resort for children?

 Tough call!
 At the resorts we’ve stayed at, they have always had something geared towards children which makes the kids (and mom and dad) happy!
 Based on experience, our daughter’s favorites have been Animal Kingdom Lodge, Art of Animation, and Port Orleans.
 All of these have great pools and excellent activities for children.

 9 – What restaurants are child-friendly?

 We understand – sometimes adult time at Disney is just needed!
-Disney World does have Childcare Service available with either in-room babysitting and special children’s programming such as pirate cruises at select resorts.
-In-room babysitting is provided by an independent childcare provider known as Kid’s Nite Out which offers babysitting with prices that vary depending on the number of children and hours needed (ages 6 months to 12 years).
+Disney World does have Childcare Services available with either in-room babysitting or special children’s programming, such as pirate cruises at select resorts.
+In-room babysitting is provided by an independent childcare provider known as Kid’s Nite Out, which offers babysitting with prices that vary depending on the number of children and hours needed (ages six months to 12 years).

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.